- 01. Playing the Guitar and Singing at the Same Time: Is it Weird?

-Learning to play the guitar is not necessarily very difficult in itself, but it requires patience, concentration and hours of training to get the correct sound.
-If you are happy to strum a few guitar chords, and you are happy to do away with music theory, guitar solos, and more advanced guitar skills, you can be playing well in no time.
+Learning to play the guitar is not necessarily very difficult, but it requires patience, concentration and hours of training to get the correct sound.
+However, if you are happy to strum a few guitar chords and are so glad to do away with music theory, guitar solos, and more advanced guitar skills, you can be playing well in no time.

-On the other hand, singing is a completely different activity with its own techniques and methods.
-Knowing how to play guitar is one thing, but having the dexterity to navigate the fretboard whilst singing away is a little different.
+On the other hand, singing is an entirely different activity with techniques and methods.
+Knowing how to play the guitar is one thing, but having the dexterity to navigate the fretboard while singing away is different.

-Singing and playing the guitar at the same time is not as easy as it sounds.
-It's a bit like rubbing your tummy and patting your head, as your mouth and hands are doing different things - different pitches and rhythms - simultaneously.
+Singing and playing the guitar simultaneously is not as easy as it sounds.
+It's like your mouth and hands are doing different pitches and rhythms - simultaneously.

 You will have to learn to synchronize the vocals and the guitar, which presupposes that you already have some basis in both areas (and have followed some guitar lessons).

-Similarly, to sing while playing the guitar, you have to master the basics of the guitar, to play rhythm chords and be able to hold a rhythm for vocals.
+Similarly, to sing while playing the guitar, you have to master the basics of the guitar, play rhythm chords, and hold a rhythm for vocals.

-If your rhythmic base and your guitar playing are unstable, your singing will be wobbly and the results will not be what you are after.
+If your rhythmic base and guitar playing are unstable, your singing will be shaky, and the results will not be what you are after.

-Before Playing Guitar and Singing at the Same Time
+Before Playing the Guitar and Singing at the Same Time

-To play well and to sing along well, your choice of song is crucial; it should be easy to play on guitar (metre: 4/4) and easy to sing along at a normal speed, with an accessible melodic line (the Beatles or Stealers Wheel are excellent example).
+To play well and to sing along nicely, your choice of song is crucial; it should be easy to play on guitar (metre: 4/4) and easy to sing along at an average speed, with an accessible melodic line (the Beatles or Stealers Wheel are an excellent example).

-Do not push yourself too far to begin with, or make things too complicated, because you risk putting yourself off.
+Do not push yourself too far, to begin with, or make things too complicated, because you risk cutting yourself off.

 Your brain and your fingers will need to know the tune by heart.

-There is no real method for learning to playing the guitar and singing simultaneously.
+There is no simple method for learning to play the guitar and sing simultaneously.
 If we can give any advice, it would be to work on both skills separately before combining them when you feel at ease (maybe after following guitar lessons).
-Start with your weaker skill; if you're a singer, start with the guitar and vice versa.
+Start with your weaker skill; if you quickly react with the guitar and vice versa.